 - Customer Group – related customer group;

 - Rate – each URL gets a rate;

 - Status – Already cached or 200 OK;

 - Time – time for caching.

-As you can see, the Amasty Full Page Cache Warmer Magento 2 module not only crawls and warms cache automatically, it is also allows to configure lots of various parameters to make the process more precise as well as provides data describing the performance of your Magento 2 storefront.
+As you can see, the Amasty Full Page Cache Warmer Magento 2 module not only crawls and warms cache automatically, it also allows admins to configure lots of various parameters to make the process more precise, as well as provides data describing the performance of your Magento 2 storefront.
+As for the price, the M2 extension costs $175.
 For further information about this Magento 2 full page cache warmer, follow the link below the post.
 Besides, we recommend you to check our comparison of the extension with its closest competitor: Magento 2 FPC Warmers Comparison.